tomoosting/ONT_Genome_Assembly/README.md

 This repository will soon contain all documentation for performing a de novo genome assembly using Oxford Nanopore data.

 This Repository contains a step by step workflow for performing a de novo assembly using only Oxford Nanopre Technology (ONT) data.
-Our goal is to provide people with an easy to adopt protocol for generating a reference genome.
+Our goal is to provide people with an easy to adopt protocol for generating a reference genome using a single sequencing technology.

 **IMPORTANT**:
 * The workflow assumes data has been generated using R10.4.1 flowcells with kit14 chemistry (or higher)